-Revenue Recognition-Customer incentives (Free Minutes): Telecom companies generally offer customers free talk time without charging any additional revenue for the same.
+3 Revenue Recognition-Customer incentives (Free Minutes): Telecom companies generally offer customers free talk time without charging any additional revenue for the same.
 The key difference in accounting treatment of customer incentive and its impact is summarized below:

 Treatment in IND AS 18 Treatment in existing AS-9 Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Revenue recognition per minute is to be adjusted for the impact of free talk time.
 In other words, revenue per minute will be reduced by the amount of bonus talk time i.e revenue is measured at effective rate per minute.
 There is no specific guidance under the existing accounting standard.
 Free talk time to customer is presently ignored for the purpose of measurement of revenue.
-Revenue recognition is based on actual the same financial year, there will be no impact on the If the whole talk time (adjusted after free talk time) is not utilized, the revenue of the current financial year will be reduced and consequently licence fee will also be reduced usage of chargeable talk time by customers. place will be However, the --- ----------------------------
+Revenue recognition is based on actual usage of chargeable talk time by customers.
+If the whole talk time is utilized by the customer within the same financial year, there will be no impact on the revenue.
+However, if this is not the case, then the revenue for the financial year in which the transaction takes place will be reduced by the unutilized talk time (adjusted after free talk time) but the revenue of the subsequent year/(s) will be increased when the remaining talk time is utilized or the If the whole talk time (adjusted after free talk time) is not utilized, the revenue of the current financial year will be reduced and consequently licence fee will also be reduced for that year.
+However, the revenue and licence fee will be deferred to subsequent year/(s).
+This deferment will have an impact on the profit for the year